AKROGIS/Facilities-Website/to_do.md

 * The parent ID in the asset popup should only be a link if we have a marker currently we are checking the parent, but some locations with assets are not parents (ie they have assets, but no children)
+* Improve SQL queries to deal with multiple photo ids (see FIXME is building processing scripts)
+  - may require tweaks to photos.json, facilities.csv and main.js
+* Improve SQL queries for selecting facilities/assets as map features

 Optional Enhancements